SIZE:

 - If purchasing live oysters, tap on the shells to check if they are good to be consumed.
 They should close up again.

-- Keep the oysters flat in the refrigerator, covered with a moist towel.
+- Keep the oysters flat in the refrigerator and covered with a moist towel.
 As long as they are kept in their liquid and under these conditions, they should keep for several days.

 - Once open, discard the water and wait a few minutes before removing the top shell.
 The oysters will produce an even more flavourful liquid.